-Other defendants are Charles Elstub and the firm for which he works, Tindall Riley, which manages Britannia.
+Other defendants are Tindall Riley, which manages Britannia, and an employee.

 Zaiwalla & Co acted from October 1991 for the insurance club in a case involving arbitration over the Nand Ektia, an Indian-owned ship.

-According to court documents, the CRE alleges that Mr Zaiwalla, who has had a long involvement in shipping litigation, was telephoned by Mr Elstub in March 1993 and instructed not to deal personally with the matter any longer.
+According to court documents, the CRE alleges that Mr Zaiwalla, who has had a long involvement in shipping litigation, was telephoned by Tindall Riley's employee in March 1993 and instructed not to deal personally with the matter any longer.

 The club and Tindall Riley wanted the matter dealt with instead by Joseph Hurley, a junior solicitor in Zaiwalla & Co who had been working on the case for Mr Zaiwalla.
 Mr Hurley, a white Englishman, at the time had less than one year's experience since qualifying.